elixir-lang/elixir/lib/elixir/pages/anti-patterns/design-anti-patterns.md

 end
 ```

-These functions may still be implemented with multiple clauses, as long as the clauses group related funtionality.
+These functions may still be implemented with multiple clauses, as long as the clauses group related functionality.
 For example, `update_product` could be in practice implemented as follows:

 ```elixir
 def update_product(%Product{count: 0}) do